nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 <h4>Design considerations</h4>

-<h5>Aspect: How state is saved</h5>
+**Aspect: How state is saved**

-* **Alternative 1 (current choice):** Save each undoable command as it is executed.
+- **Option A (current choice):** Save each undoable command as it is executed.
 Each command implements its own undo/redo operation.
-  * Pros: Uses less memory since the entire state of the application does not have to be saved, and is also faster since only a small part of the model needs to be modified each time.
+  - Pros: Uses less memory since the entire state of the application does not have to be saved, and is also faster since only a small part of the model needs to be modified each time.
-  * Cons: All model changes need to be restricted to the command, as each command needs to be able to fully reverse any changes made to the model.
+  - Cons: All model changes need to be restricted to the command, as each command needs to be able to fully reverse any changes made to the model.

-* **Alternative 2:** Saves the entire recipe/ingredient book every time a change is made to the model.
+- **Option B:** Saves the entire recipe/ingredient book every time a change is made to the model.
-  * Pros: Easy to implement, does not require custom undo/redo operations for each command.
+  - Pros: Easy to implement, does not require custom undo/redo operations for each command.
-  * Cons: Will be much slower as the entire model needs to be replaced on each undo/redo, which does not scale well with more recipes/ingredients.
+  - Cons: Will be much slower as the entire model needs to be replaced on each undo/redo, which does not scale well with more recipes/ingredients.

 --------------------------------------------------------------------------------------------------------------------